iucario/blog/src/content/blog/NAS.md

 ---
 title: QNAP TS464C
 description: My first NAS.
 And It's great.
-Just do use a hard disk dedicated for NAS
+Keep it in mind to use a hard disk dedicated for NAS
 pubDatetime: 2025-02-10
 modDatetime: 2025-05-09
 tags: